prasanth-pk12/Bankist/README.md

 # Bankist Website
-- It is bank transaction website.
-It is simple website developed using HTML, CSS, Javascript. user can log in and send and retrieve money.
-- I didnot use backend as it is a simple website.
-But I have defied array of list users and their password in my javascript programming.So user name wcich are in the array can login.
-- In future if I want to develope it more I will add backend functionality with REST API.
+As a web developer, I designed and developed a bank transaction website using HTML, CSS, and Javascript.
+The website features user authentication with an array of usernames and passwords, allowing users to log in and send or retrieve money.
+Although I did not include backend functionality in the initial version, I plan to implement it in the future with a REST API.
+By doing so, I aim to improve the website's performance, security, and scalability.

 ## Live Demo
 Githup pages link : https://prasanth023.github.io/Bankist/ <br>